guma2k2/CGV_SERVER/README.md

 ## Overview

 The Booking movie website is a comprehensive full-stack application designed to booking movie ticket online.
-It uses Spring Security with JWT to protect user information, ensuring secure access.
-WebSocket is implemented for real-time display of booking statuses, while Spring Mail handles account registration and password recovery processes.
-Additionally, the project includes an Admin page for managing movies,  cinemas, rooms and users.
+The project includes an Admin page for managing movies, cinemas, rooms, events and users.
 ## Features
 - Use Spring Security with JWT to secure user information.
 - Use WebSocket to display real-time booking status.